rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_cost/README.md

 *   Cart Position is more than 10 m (center of the cart reaches the edge of the display).
 *   Episode length is greater than 200.
-*   The cost is greater than 100.
+*   The cost is greater than a set threshold (100 by default).
+This threshold can be changed using the `max_cost` environment argument.

 ## Environment goals

+This environment has two task types (goals), which can be set using the `task_type` environment argument.

 ### stabilisation task